 What I like about this book is the possibility that it will give to teachers who have not learned in their training this way of presenting the various cultural areas—art, music, geography, biology and physics—to young children.
-That is, how to offer it in such a way that the child freely chooses to absorb the material.
 Its value is in the excellent information about how adults can prepare themselves to inspire children in the first place.
-Secondly the information on how to pass on the inspiration gives a valuable pattern to follow within that section.
-I think it is a book to take section by section according to ones interest.
 Although it is scattered throughout the book, there is information on approaching various ages of children, not just young ones.

 —Rita Zener, AMI Montessori Teacher Trainer

 I love all of your books and “The Red Corolla” is no exception.
 Whenever I read one of your books I feel like I have both my mom and a teacher guiding me (I lost my mom long before becoming a parent, so this is a precious feeling).
 Your writing style is therapeutic for me.
 This is a valuable resource for anyone who wants to deeply understand the Montessori approach.